crcx/rx-nga/Rx.md

     ____  _   _
     || \\ \\ //
     ||_//  )x(
-    || \\ // \\ 2017.02
+    || \\ // \\ 2017.04
     a minimalist forth for nga

 *Rx* (*retro experimental*) is a minimal Forth implementation for the Nga virtual machine.
 Like Nga this is intended to be used within a larger supporting framework adding I/O and other desired functionality.
 Various example interface layers are included.

 ## General Notes on the Source

 Rx is developed using a literate tool called *unu*.
-This allows extraction of fenced code blocks into a separate file for later compilation.
+This allows easy extraction of fenced code blocks into a separate file for later compilation.
 Developing in a literate approach is beneficial as it makes it easier for me to keep documentation current and lets me approach the code in a more structured manner.

 The source is written in Naje, the standard assembler for Nga.

-## In the Beginning..
+## In the Beginning...

 All code built with the Nga toolchain starts with a jump to the main entry point.
 With cell packing, this takes two cells.
 We can take advantage of this knowledge to place a couple of variables at the start so they can be easily identified and interfaced with external tools.
 This is important as Nga allows for a variety of I/O models to be implemented and I don't want to tie Rx into any one specific model.

 Here's the initial memory map: